-- North Monroe Street Corridor - Where: From the Spokane River north along Monroe Street to the Garland District - Why: Pedestrian need is relatively low in the residential neighborhoods bordering Monroe, but people in these neighborhoods rely on a variety of services along the corridor, creating high pedestrian demand.
-The Garland District is a designated Neighborhood Center.
-There is a high concentration of pedestrian-vehicle collisions. - Market Street, Hillyard Business Corridor - Where: Market Street between Wellesley Avenue and Francis Avenue - Why: Developing commercial corridor with residential and employment areas nearby.
-Demand is very high and pedestrian deficiency scores are moderate. - South University District, Sprague Avenue - Where: Along Sprague Avenue, in the vicinity of Sherman Street - Why: This is a part of the South University District and is an employment area with a mix of commercial and industrial uses.
-This area is expected to develop with residential uses and along with the planned University District Bridge providing a north-south connection to the University District campus, significant pedestrian demand is anticipated.
-Demand and overall need scores are high and there is a concentration of pedestrian-vehicle collisions, including pedestrian fatalities. - Hamilton Street - Where: Hamilton Street, north of the Spokane River to Foothills Drive - Why: Rapidly growing high demand corridor near Gonzaga University which includes parks, grocery stores, employment, and schools.
+- Where: Hamilton Street, north of the Spokane River to Foothills Drive. - Why: Rapidly growing high demand corridor near Gonzaga University which includes parks, grocery stores, employment, and schools.
 Hamilton is an arterial roadway that is a designated Corridor.
 Hamilton divides many university uses and passes through residential areas.
-This corridor illustrates moderate to high pedestrian need and has a history of pedestrian-vehicle collisions. - East Sprague/5th and Altamont - Where: In the neighborhood of East Sprague Avenue and extending south of Sprague in the area near Altamont Street - Why: The East Sprague Sprague and Napa Employment Center is an area with higher pedestrian demand scores, a school, social services and a commercial corridor.
+This corridor illustrates moderate to high pedestrian need scores. - East Sprague/5th and Altamont - Where: In the neighborhood of East Sprague Avenue and extending south of Sprague in the area near Altamont Street. - Why: The East Sprague Sprague and Napa Employment Center is an area with higher pedestrian demand scores, a school, social services and a commercial corridor.
 Altamont Street connects the neighborhood south of I-90 with Sprague.
 The area west of Altamont is the location of the East Central Community Center and the East Side Library.
-There is a history of pedestrian-vehicle collisions.
-There have been recent improvements to the pedestrian environment in portions of this area along Sprague Avenue. - Driscoll Boulevard/Northwest Boulevard/Alberta/Cochran - Where: In the area generally north of Northwest Boulevard along Alberta and Cochran Streets and connecting to Driscoll Boulevard - Why: These arterial streets have higher pedestrian deficiency scores largely because of a lack of sidewalks.
+There have been recent improvements to the pedestrian environment in portions of this area along Sprague Avenue. - Driscoll Boulevard/Northwest Boulevard/Alberta/Cochran - Where: In the area generally north of Northwest Boulevard along Alberta and Cochran Streets and connecting to Driscoll Boulevard. - Why: These arterial streets have higher pedestrian deficiency scores largely because of a lack of sidewalks.
 The pedestrian demand score for the areas nearby are moderate to high.
-High traffic volumes on these major arterials make pedestrian crossings difficult. - Lincoln and Nevada future opportunity new development Lincoln and Nevada Neighborhood Center
+High traffic volumes on these major arterials make pedestrian crossings difficult. - Lincoln and Nevada future opportunity new development Lincoln and Nevada Neighborhood Center - Where: Lincoln Road and Nevada Street.